bruvellu/zim-biotools/README.md

 Remember to change to the correct file location in your system and to include a valid email address to the **Command** field.
-A valid email is required to use the Entrez Programming Utilities of NCBI, please refer to the [usage guidelines](http://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Usage_Guidelines_and_Requiremen) for further information.
+A valid email is required to use the Entrez Programming Utilities of NCBI, please refer to their [usage guidelines](http://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Usage_Guidelines_and_Requiremen) for further information.

 ### Usage